One Man Gang: Independent circuit (1996–2000)

 After leaving WCW, Gang returned to Texas and wrestled in the Sportatorium, where he wrestled during his tenure in WCCW 10 years earlier.
 Gang defeated his former rival Terry Gordy on July 19, 1996.
 He feuded with Charlie Norris and Black Bart.
 On January 25, 1997, he lost to King Kong Bundy at NWA New Jersey.

 On November 29, 1998, he returned to Japan and made an appearance for Frontier Martial-Arts Wrestling in a three-way against Sabu and Yukihiro Kanemura.
 Sabu won the match.

 Gang wrestled at Heroes of Wrestling event on October 10, 1999, against Abdullah The Butcher in a double count out.

 On June 30, 2000, Gang made an appearance for i-Generation Superstars of Wrestling in Sydney, Australia defeating Tatanka for the i-Generation Australasian Championship.

 Extreme Championship Wrestling (1998–1999)

 Also in 1998, Gang briefly joined Extreme Championship Wrestling, including appearing at their flagship event, November to Remember.
 He feuded with Rob Van Dam, Sabu and Shane Douglas.
 He also lost a series of matches to "giant killer" Spike Dudley.
 He left ECW in October 1999.

 Return to WWF (1998, 2001)

 One Man Gang wrestled in a dark match defeating Flash Flanagan prior to the February 3, 1998 Raw is War taping in Evansville, Indiana, but was not hired.

-Gray made another appearance in the WWF in 2001 for the gimmick battle royal at WrestleMania X-Seven as One Man Gang (as he had lost too much weight to wear the Akeem costume), eliminating Michael Hayes and then getting eliminated by Kamala.
+Gray made another appearance in the WWF in 2001 for the gimmick battle royal at WrestleMania X-Seven as One Man Gang, eliminating Michael Hayes and then getting eliminated by Kamala.
 The Iron Sheik won the battle royal.